Salesforce-hackathon-2026/team-thinkforge-electra-cars-agentforce/README.md

 The moment a customer lands on the Electra Cars website, the experience begins working for them.
 After 30 seconds on the homepage, a personalized AI nudge appears, a friendly message card from the Electra Test Drive Advisor inviting them to book a test drive.
 The message, tone and call-to-action are fully controlled by Salesforce Personalization, so the right message always reaches the right visitor at the right time.

-When the customer is ready, they simply start a conversation with the Electra AI Agent using the Book A Test Drive button from the homepage or from the vehicle explore page.
-The agent surfaces the vehicles they are interested in, captures basic details, and auto-detects their location using IP address to instantly surface the nearest Electra dealerships.
-Once the dealership is confirmed, the agent shows real-time available time slots.
+When the customer is ready, they simply click Book A Test Drive and land on the Agentforce agent page.
+The customer says Hi and the conversation begins.
+The agent auto captures the vehicle they are interested in from context, then asks for their name.
+The agent then auto-detects their location using IP address to instantly surface the nearest Electra dealerships.
+Once the dealership is confirmed, the agent shows real-time available time slots along with weather insights for the test drive date.
 The customer selects a convenient slot and the agent collects their phone number for WhatsApp confirmation and email (optional), all through a natural back-and-forth conversation, no forms, no waiting.

 Once confirmed, the booking is locked in automatically.
 The dealership gets the appointment notification in their Slack channel, the customer's details are captured as a lead in Salesforce, and a confirmation with a unique booking code, dealership details, calendar invite and dealership Google Maps location is sent to the customer instantly on WhatsApp.